payola/Payola/developer_guide.md

    stackTop && currentHandlerResult
 }
 ```
 We just initialize the stack to `true`, and boolean-and the value of every next event handler.
 Effectively, if any of handlers returns `false`, the result will be `false`.
+In other words, the trigger method will return `true` if and only if all the handlers return `true`.

 This example shows the structure of events logic: The Button class (from [elements](#elements) package) represents a button in the generated web page.
 It serves as a trigger of some operation.
 Its super class ElementView contains a HTML element (an [adapter](#adapters)) - the button DOM element; and an event handler - a list of functions to be performed, if the button is pressed.
 In the generated web page with the button, pressing it triggers a DOM element event, which calls a function of the ElementView class.
 This function triggers all event handlers added to the button's mousePressed event handler (a container of the handler functions).